Needingworth

 Needingworth is a village in Cambridgeshire, England.
-Needingworth lies approximately 7 mi east of Huntingdon and just west of the Prime Meridian.
+Needingworth lies approximately 7 mi east of Huntingdon and just west of the Prime Meridian, as seen in its latitude below.
 Needingworth is in the civil parish of Holywell-cum-Needingworth.
-Needingworth is situated within Huntingdonshire which is a non-metropolitan district of Cambridgeshire as well as being a historic county of England.The village is attached to Holywell by a single road, connecting the two villages.
+Needingworth is situated within Huntingdonshire which is a non-metropolitan district of Cambridgeshire as well as being a historic county of England.
+The village is attached to Holywell by a single road, connecting the two villages.

 Government

 Needingworth is part of the civil parish of Holywell-cum-Needingworth, which has a parish council.
 The parish council consists of fourteen councillors and has a parish clerk; the parish council normally meets once a month.

 Needingworth was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965, the village was part of the new administrative county of Huntingdon and Peterborough.
 Then in 1974, following the Local Government Act 1972, Needingworth became a part of the county of Cambridgeshire.

 The second tier of local government is Huntingdonshire District Council which is a non-metropolitan district of Cambridgeshire and has its headquarters in Huntingdon.
 Huntingdonshire District Council has 52 councillors representing 29 district wards.
 Needingworth is a part of the district ward of Earith and is represented on the district council by two councillors.
 District councillors serve for four-year terms following elections to Huntingdonshire District Council.

 For Needingworth the highest tier of local government is Cambridgeshire County Council which has administration buildings in Cambridge.
 Cambridgeshire County Council consists of 69 councillors representing 60 electoral divisions.
 Needingworth is part of the electoral division of Somersham and Earith and is represented on the county council by one councillor.

 At Westminster Needingworth is in the parliamentary constituency of North West Cambridgeshire, which is represented in the House of Commons by Shailesh Vara (Conservative).
 Shailesh Vara has represented the constituency since 2005.
 The previous member of parliament was Brian Mawhinney (Conservative) who represented the constituency between 1997 and 2005.